mahdibohloul/statemachine/README.md

 ### 4. Guard Design
 - Guards should be pure validation logic
+- Prefer `executeDecision()` returning `GuardDecision` over legacy `execute()` returning `Boolean`
+- Use `GuardDecision.Deny` with specific error codes and causes for failed validations
-- Return meaningful error messages for failed validations
+- Return meaningful error codes and exception causes for better error handling
-- Consider using domain-specific exception types
+- Consider using domain-specific exception types in `GuardDecision.Deny`

 ### 5. Error Handling
 - Use domain-specific exceptions